ray-project/ray/doc/source/ray-more-libs/ray-collective.rst

 * enables 10x more efficient out-of-band collective communication between Ray actor and task processes,
 * operates on both distributed CPUs and GPUs,
-* uses NCCL and GLOO as the optional high-performance communication backends,
+* uses NCCL as the optional high-performance communication backends,
 * is suitable for distributed ML programs on Ray.

 Collective Primitives Support Matrix